farzadafi/Design_Pattern/Factory_Method/Readme.md

 - also useful when implementing parallel class hierarchies
     * when some of the responsibilities shift from one class to another

+  #### Example

+- suppose you have two different types of televisions
+    * one with an LED screen and another with an LCD screen

+- If either of the tv's start to malfunction, you will call a TV repairman

+- the repairman must ask first what kind of TV is broken

+- as per your input, he will carry the required instruments with him to fix the tv

+#### Advantage

+- decouples the business logic of creation of a class from the actual logic of the class (i.e. decouples the implementation of the product from its use)
+    * you can add additional products or change a product's implementation and it will not affect your Creator
+    * the Creator is not tightly coupled to any Concrete Product

+- allows you to change the design of your application more readily
+    * makes our code more robust, less coupled and easy to extend

+- promotes the approach of coding to an interface rather than implementation

+- provides abstraction between implementation and client classes through inheritance

+- connects parallel class hierarchies